Review clears UK spies of illegal surveillance, says laws need overhaul

-LONDON Britain's spies are not knowingly carrying out illegal mass surveillance of the country's citizens but laws governing their powers to intercept private communications need a massive overhaul, an independent assessment concluded on Tuesday.
+LONDON Britain's spies are not carrying out illegal mass surveillance of the country's citizens but laws governing their powers to intercept the public's private communications need a massive overhaul, an independent assessment concluded on Tuesday.

 The Independent Surveillance Review (ISR) was commissioned by Nick Clegg, former deputy prime minister in the previous coalition government, to examine allegations by former U.S. security agency contractor Edward Snowden that British and U.S. spies were conducting vast monitoring programmes.